 For Watertown residents 65 and older, parking permits are available for up to two-hours of free parking at meters in municipal lots.
 Permits are $3 for two years, and $2 for one year.
 Visit the Senior Center with your driver’s license and car registration to purchase one.

 The Council on Aging administers the Watertown Food Pantry, which provides food assistance to any Watertown resident in need.
 The Pantry is located at:

 Belmont-Watertown United Methodist Church

 Thursdays, 4:00 pm - 6:00 pm

-Bring identification including proof of address (driver's license, rent or utility receipt.)
+Bring identification including proof of address (driver’s license, rent or utility receipt.)
 A five-day supply of food is available each month, as well as information about other food pantries in the area.
-For more information or to make a donation, call the Council on Aging at (617) 972-6490.
+For more information or to make a donation, call the Senior Center at (617) 972-6490.